Gender nonconformity: Gender-affirmative practices

 Mental health practitioners have begun integrating the gender-affirmative model into cognitive behavioral therapy, person-centered therapy, and acceptance and commitment therapy.
-While taking different approaches, each therapeutic modality may prove beneficial to gender-variant people looking to self-actualize, cope with minority stress, or navigate personal, social, and occupational issues across their lifespan.
+While taking different approaches, each therapeutic modality may be beneficial to gender-variant people seeking to self-actualize, cope with minority stress, or navigate personal, social, and occupational issues throughout their lives.

 Atypical gender roles

-Gender expectations, like other social norms, can vary widely by culture.
-A person may be seen as expressing an atypical gender role when their gender expression and activities differ from those usually expected in that culture.
-What is "typical" for one culture may be "atypical" for another.
-People from cultures who conceptualize gender as polar opposites on a binary, or having only two options, may see cultures with third gender people, or fluid gender expressions, and the people who live in these gender roles, as "atypical".

-Gender expressions that some cultures might consider "atypical" could include:
+Gender expectations, like other social norms, can vary widely across cultures.
+A person may be seen as expressing an atypical gender role when their gender expression and activities differ from those typically expected in that culture.
+What is typical in one culture may be atypical in another.
+People from cultures that conceptualize gender as a binary with only two options may view cultures with third-gender categories or fluid gender expressions, and the people who occupy these gender roles, as atypical.
+Gender expressions that some cultures might consider atypical include: